Q2 Resource Roundup (2026)

 • The Color Network offers two (2) grants of $100 USD per month for artists of color working in ceramics (selected by lottery).
 Applications open the on the first of each month and close at 11:59PM ET the last Sunday of each month.
 The deadline for this month’s funding cycle is April 26, 2026 at 11:59PM ET.
 Learn more and apply here.

 • The Color Network (TCN) offers three (3) Career Development Grants of $3,000* USD each for artists of color working in ceramics with one award reserved for a “New in Clay” applicant with 5 years or less of clay experience.
 TCN requests grant proposals for projects including, but not limited to: material/equipment purchases, shipping costs, or expenses related to ceramic-engaged events.
 They welcome applications from ceramics artists of color of all levels of experience.
-Applications will be accepted from April 1, 2026 to 11:59pm ET on Sun.
-April 27, 2026.
+The deadline to apply is April 27, 2026 at 11:59pm ET.
 Learn more and apply here.

 • The Magnum Foundation is accepting applications for their 25th annual Inge Morath Award, a $7,500 grant given to a woman or nonbinary photographer under the age of 30 to support the completion of a long-term documentary project.
 One finalist will also receive a $1,000 grant in support of their project.
 The deadline to apply is April 30, 2026.
 Learn more and apply here.